Michael Owen's Ballon d'Or Victory: Reliving the Glory of an Iconic Footballer

 By the time the 2000-2001 season arrived, Owen had already cemented his status as an Anfield icon, but little did he know that his career was about to reach new heights.

 The 2000-2001 Season: Michael Owen's Pinnacle Year

 Key Performances and Goals

-The 2000-2001 season proved to be the pinnacle of Michael Owen’s career, as he played an instrumental role in Liverpool’s domestic and European success.
+During the michael owen ballon d’or season of 2000-2001, he reached the pinnacle of his career, playing an instrumental role in Liverpool’s domestic and European success.

 Owen’s Ballon d’Or-winning season saw him score an impressive 24 goals in 46 appearances across all competitions.